aricaldeira/pyspread/.gitlab/issue_templates/deployment_tests.md

 Enter 'Hello World' in cell 0,0,0
 Select Format -> Italics
-Result: The text in cell 0,0,0 is rendered accordingly.
+Expected result: The text in cell 0,0,0 is rendered accordingly.
-Rating: [ ]
+- [ ] Test conducted and ok

 46. Format -> Underline